 The Catholic Sacrament of Reconciliation (also known as the Sacrament of Penance, or Penance and Reconciliation) has three elements: conversion, confession and celebration.
 In it we find God's unconditional forgiveness, and as a result we are called to forgive others.

-The Sacrament of Reconciliation is currently available by appointment.
+The Sacrament of Reconciliation is available on Saturdays at 3pm at St Catherine Church and always by appointment.
 Please contact one of the priests through the office to secure an appointment.

 First Reconciliation is celebrated with our second grade students prior to First Communion.

 As Catholics, we share in God’s forgiveness and love each time we celebrate the sacrament of Reconciliation.
 Our preparation program is designed to help guide children and especially their parents as they prepare for a lifetime of being healed and forgiven in the sacrament of Reconciliation and of the practice of forgiving others as well.
 Our program is designed as part of our overall preparation for the Sacrament of Eucharist.

 The Catechism of the Catholic Church on Reconciliation:

 1485 | "On the evening of that day, the first day of the week," Jesus showed himself to his apostles.
 "He breathed on them, and said to them: ‘Receive the Holy Spirit.
 If you forgive the sins of any, they are forgiven; if you retain the sins of any, they are retained’” (Jn 20:19, 22-23).

 1486 | The forgiveness of sins committed after Baptism is conferred by a particular sacrament called the sacrament of conversion, confession, penance, or reconciliation.

 1487 | The sinner wounds God's honor and love, his own human dignity as a man called to be a son of God, and the spiritual well-being of the Church, of which each Christian ought to be a living stone.